 Besides a short stint at 2 Michelin-starred The Hand and Flowers in Marlow, Buckinghamshire in 2015, he has remained in the Mother City honing his skills.
-In October 2016, Glen and business partner Scot Kirton, opened Foxcroft Restaurant and Bakery in Constantia and this has been the fulfilment of a dream.
-As with the opening of any new business, it has its challenges, we chat to Glen about his journey…
+In October 2016, Glen and business partner Scot Kirton, opened Foxcroft Restaurant in Constantia and this has been the fulfilment of a dream.
+As with the opening of any new business, it has its challenges, we chat to Glen Foxcroft Williams about his journey…

 I grew up with a father who was passionate about food and cooking, exposing me to a wide range of food.
 I started cooking at a young age and it was always on the list of possible future careers.